millarda/millarda.github.io/essays/KeepingCodeReadable.md

 <img class="ui image" src="{{ site.baseurl }}/images/intellij.png">

 I did have some issues with properly setting up ESLint that I was able to troubleshoot through.
 But otherwise I do find ESLint as a good way to force myself to adopt modern and professional code structure.
 I often teach myself how to code certain languages or use certain programs, but I always find myself missing a little bit of something important.
 For example, until recently I didn't realize that code wrapping was a common feature for most IDE's.
 This is now something that I have enabled on all IDE's that I use.
 In fact this essay was typed on an editor with it enabled.
+Now that I have a better grasp on using coding standards, I do consider it something to appreciate.